-Practical aspects and techniques used in the study of blood, including cell counts, staining techniques, differentiation of normal and abnormal cells, special tests and coagulation studies.
+Practical aspects and techniques used in the study of blood, including cell counts, staining techniques, differentiation of normal and abnormal cells, special tests, coagulation studies and automated procedures.
 (Sp) 3 credits

 MLT 231: Immunology/Serology

 Basic concepts of the antigen-antibody reaction and the immune system.
 The theory and performance of immunological techniques used in serodiagnostic testing.
 (Fa) 2 credits